prclibo/calibration-toolbox/doc/multiple-camera_system_calibration_toolbox.md

-# Multiple-camera System Calibration Toolbox for Matlab
+# Multiple-Camera System Calibration Toolbox for Matlab

 This is a toolbox for calibrating multiple-camera systems.
 The requirement of this toolbox is that two neighbor cameras in your system should be able to see some part of a calibration board at the same time.
 In general if the angle between the orientations of two neighbor cameras is no more than 90&deg;, this toolbox can work well for your system.